HO-COOH/Programming-Note/C++/Template.md

 Some_class x;
 Some_class y{x};	//call template copy constructor!
 ```
+And member function templates cannot be declared as ``virtual``.
+Because virtual function is implemented as one entry per virtual function in a fixed-size vtable, but the number of instantiated member function is not fixed until the entire program has been translated.

 ## Variable Template
 Since C++14, variables can also be parameterized by a specific type.
 Such a thing is called a variable template.